Kalpa-Services/mmg-wp-plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Enables MMG Checkout Payment flow for registered MMG Merchants to receive E-Commerce payments from MMG customers.
+Enables  MMG Checkout for WooCommerce flow for registered MMG Merchants to receive E-Commerce payments from MMG customers.

 == Description ==

-MMG Checkout Payment is a WordPress plugin that enables MMG Checkout Payment flow for registered MMG Merchants to receive E-Commerce payments from MMG customers.
+ MMG Checkout for WooCommerce is a WordPress plugin that enables  MMG Checkout for WooCommerce flow for registered MMG Merchants to receive E-Commerce payments from MMG customers.
 This plugin integrates seamlessly with WooCommerce to provide a secure and efficient payment gateway for your online store.

 Key Features:
 * Easy integration with WooCommerce